isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 file and in the host database backend, via the ``host-cmds`` hook library.

 This setting is currently supported by the most popular host database backends, i.e. MySQL and PostgreSQL.
-It is not supported for Cassandra, Host Cache (see :ref:`hooks-host-cache`), or the RADIUS backend (see :ref:`hooks-radius`).
+Host Cache (see :ref:`hooks-host-cache`), or the RADIUS backend (see :ref:`hooks-radius`).
 An attempt to set ``ip-reservations-unique`` to ``false`` when any of these three backends is in use yields a